Law firms need Chief Branding Officers.

 Read that last sentence again a few times out loud.
 It’s a critical point.

 After decades focusing their marketing professionals on communications-related awareness-building activities, savvy law firms in the 2010s started adding more skilled business-development/sales professionals.
 Now it’s time to move to the next level and add highly skilled in-house branding expertise.
 Here’s how the pieces fit together:

-- Marketing creates the opportunity, it tells prospects that you’re out there, it builds awareness and name recognition and helps add you to the automatic short list especially for specific types of work.
+- Marketing creates the opportunity, it tells prospects that you’re out there, it builds awareness and name recognition and helps add you to the automatic short list, especially for specific types of work.

 - Business–development activities help you get selected off the short list.

 - Branding lets you charge more for it.
 A brand isn’t a simple logo, tag line, or website.
 It’s your marketplace reputation.
-It’s the perception of value you create, the expectation clients have for the services you provide.
+It’s the perception of value that you create, the expectation clients have for the services you provide.
 A brand defines and sells the organization’s culture to its own personnel.
 IBM’s brand is why “no one ever got fired for buying” them.
 It’s the same for most of the AmLaw 50 firms.

 3. Skadden’s dominance was created by Joe Flom’s branding brilliance.